 - NOTE: When you are setting up internet access in your home, you must establish an account with an internet service provider (ISP).
 To purchase internet service and a modem, contact a local ISP.
 The ISP will help set up the modem, install a network cable to connect your wireless router to the modem, and test the internet service. - 1.
 Be sure that the WLAN device is on. - 2.
-On the taskbar, select the network status icon, and then connect to one of the available networks. - If the WLAN is a security-enabled WLAN, you are prompted to enter a security code.
-Enter the code, and then select Next to complete the connection. - NOTE: If no WLANs are listed, you might be out of range of a wireless router or access point. - NOTE: If you do not see the WLAN that you want to connect to: - On the taskbar, right-click the network status icon, and then select Network and Internet settings. - Select Wi-Fi, and then select Manage known networks. - Select Add network. - 3.
+On the taskbar, select the network status icon to open the Quick Settings menu.
+Select the arrow next to the wireless icon, and then connect to one of the available networks. - If the WLAN is a security-enabled WLAN, you are prompted to enter a security code.
+Enter the code, and then select Next to complete the connection. - NOTE: If no WLANs are listed, you might be out of range of a wireless router or access point. - NOTE: If you do not see the WLAN that you want to connect to: - On the taskbar, right-click the network status icon, and then select Network and Internet settings. - Select Wi-Fi, and then select Show available known networks. - 3.
+Connect to one of the available networks. - 3.
 Follow the on-screen instructions to complete the connection.